National Championship Odds: New 2026 College World Series favorite emerges after Week 5

 Current D1Baseball Top 25 Ranking: No. 1

-UCLA is currently on a 12-game winning streak, but they still sit second in terms of odds to win the national championship.
-Over the weekend, they hosted Michigan and came away with the series sweep, improving to 6-0 to start Big Ten play.
+UCLA is currently on a 12-game winning streak, but it still sits second in terms of odds to win the national championship.
+Over the weekend, the Bruins hosted Michigan and came away with the series sweep, improving to 6-0 to start Big Ten play.
 The Bruins most recently beat Pepperdine 5-4 on Tuesday to improve to 18-2 overall.
 They’ll be back at home this weekend, hosting Maryland in another Big Ten series.

 Georgia Tech +800